yairEO/photobox/README.md

-autoplay    | should the gallery autoplay on start or not.                                                             | false loop        | Loop back to last image before the first one and to the first image after last one.                      | true thumbs      | Show thumbs of all the images in the gallery at the bottom.                                              | true counter     | Show the current image index position relative to the whole.
-Example (3,11)                              | true zoomable    | Enable/Disable mousewheel zooming over images                                                            | true hideFlash   | Hide flash instances when viewing an image in the gallery                                                | true keys.close  | Key codes which close the gallery                                                                        | "27, 88, 67"
+autoplay    | should the gallery autoplay on start or not.                                                             | false loop        | Loop back to last image before the first one and to the first image after last one.                      | true thumbs      | Show thumbs of all the images in the gallery at the bottom.                                              | true counter     | Show the current image index position relative to the whole.                                             | (A/B) zoomable    | Enable/Disable mousewheel zooming over images                                                            | true hideFlash   | Hide flash instances when viewing an image in the gallery                                                | true keys.close  | Key codes which close the gallery                                                                        | "27, 88, 67"